• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Protecting the Claims Adjuster: A 60-Second Seminar in Workers’ Compensation Claims Handling

-October 18, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+October 18, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Even though many examiners work remotely on a full-time basis, they are still under the threat that an irate and potentially violent injured worker might become aware of their day-to-day whereabouts.
 Not only does this make the examiner fearful for their personal safety but also for that of their family and co-workers.
 Memories of a mass shooting at an insurance company in San Francisco come to mind, where a gunman killed two employees and injured eight others.
 That incident forever changed industry procedures as to access to a claims department.